 I must cover my eyes when I see an ambulance go down the street or even a flashing bike light.
 Even still, the flashing continues as my eyes are closed.

 The blue light from my electronics also bothers my head.
 Thus, my phone, computer, and TV screens always turn down to the lowest brightness level.
 I even put screen protectors on my computer monitors for extra protection from the light.

 Many others have surprising triggers, too

-It’s clear that our triggers are wide-ranging.
-It’s important that we all respect each other’s triggers, whatever they may be.
 And, ideally, maybe we can all agree to stop wearing perfume around people with migraine.